Maayan12k/UniversityCSWork/README.md

 ## Repository Overview

-This repository is organized into four main areas:
+This repository is organized into five main areas:

 1. **Assembly Language**
    - Low-level programming using assembly language, focusing on direct interaction with hardware components.